-FINDINGS
+RESEARCH FINDINGS

-The major findings are organized into different issues like productivity awareness, planning, improvement, implementation, measurement, accountability of the government and the like.
+The study identified some critical success factors and some blockers of labour productivity in the enterprises under study.
+The major findings were organized into issues like productivity awareness, planning, improvement, implementation, measurement, accountability of the government and the like.